 Even if you have not heard of VPNs before or don’t describe yourself as tech-savvy, don’t worry.
 ClearVPN is very user-friendly and can be set up in just a few minutes.
 In terms of usage, ClearVPN features shortcut buttons that you can click on depending on what you want to do online, such as “Smart Connection.”
 It’s that easy!

 Why do hackers use social engineering?

 Hackers use social engineering because it is a very effective way to obtain sensitive information from their victims.
 By tricking people into giving them this information, hackers can gain access to accounts, steal data, and cause all sorts of mayhem.

 What is the best way to prevent social engineering attacks?

-There is no surefire way to prevent social engineering attacks, but there are some things that you can do in order to make yourself a less attractive target.
-For example, you can enable spam filters on your email account, use strong passwords, and be careful about the information that you share on social media.
+There is no surefire way to prevent social engineering attacks, but there are some things that you can do to make yourself a less attractive target.
+For example, you can enable spam filters on your email account, use strong passwords, and be careful about the information you share on social media.

 Can I use a free VPN to protect against social engineering attacks?

 If you’re concerned about social engineering attacks, then we would not recommend using a free VPN.
 This is because free VPNs are often less reliable or secure than paid VPNs.
 Some free VPNs are actually more dangerous than not using a VPN at all because they sell your data or inject malware into your device.